-According to a 2016 report from Experian, 73 percent of Americans died owing some form of debt.
+According to a recent report from Experian, 73 percent of Americans died owing some form of debt.
 And while this amount may be relatively minor for some—totaling no more than a few hundred dollars—for many of us, the costs can easily skyrocket into hundreds of thousands of dollars.
 And it doesn’t necessarily disappear overnight if you die.
 It can affect the assets of the estate you hoped to leave behind; and subsequently, your family’s well being.

-Ideally, the responsibility of paying off your debts in Utah will fall on the executor of your estate.
+Ideally, the responsibility of paying off your debts in will fall on the executor of your estate.
 And your estate consists of everything you owned up until your death—including physical property, investments, bank accounts and loans.
 But that also includes your debt.
-And if your executor happens to be a family member, the burden is more than merely a question of an inconvenience.
+And if the executor happens to be a family member, the burden is more than merely a question of an inconvenience.

 Generally speaking, there is no legal responsibility on behalf of a family member, spouse or other heirs to pay out of pocket for your debts.
 Your debt should ultimately be covered by the assets in your probate estate.
 However, exceptions are made if: